Last editedJun 20237 min read

-For example, it used to make sense to charge for bookkeeping services by the hour, based on the number of transactions which could be manually entered by accountants in this time.
+For example, it used to make sense to charge for bookkeeping services by the hour based on the number of transactions accountants could manually enter.

-Pricing for these services is increasingly based on how effectively automation is set up, so that as few transactions as possible are processed manually.
-Firms tend to charge for these services on a fixed basis, alongside statutory accounts and tax filings.
-This could be in the form of a fixed fee monthly retainer (with fees made easy to collect through Direct Debit services like GoCardless).
+Pricing for these services is increasingly based on how effectively automation is set up so that as few transactions as possible are processed manually.
+Firms tend to charge for these services on a fixed basis alongside statutory accounts and tax filings.
+This could be a fixed fee monthly retainer (with fees made easy to collect through Direct Debit services like GoCardless).

 Forward-thinking accountants are embracing these changes by reinventing themselves as business advisers and offering more lucrative services such as access to finance, cash flow forecasting and business planning.

-Offering associated services in three distinct monthly packages (i.e. basic, standard and premium), each with its own hierarchical price, may make it easier for prospective clients to choose the accounting and tax services package most appropriate to them.
+Offering associated services in three distinct monthly packages (i.e. basic, standard and premium), each with its own hierarchical price, makes it easier for prospective clients to choose the accounting and tax services package most appropriate to them.

-A value based approach results in setting the price for services based on what the client is prepared to pay.
+A value-based approach sets the price for services based on what the client is prepared to pay.
 While this can include fixed packages, not everyone sees the same value within a particular service offering.
 For example, the price that one client would be prepared to pay for their tax return may be different to another.

-This is likely to be the case for advisory-led services where clients may be prepared to pay a premium for working with professionals who have expertise within their industry, or for activities such as raising finance.
+This is likely the case for advisory-led services where clients may be prepared to pay a premium for working with professionals with expertise within their industry or for activities such as raising finance.

-To understand what a customer is prepared to pay, have a face-to-face or webcam meeting.
-This way you can assess what in particular they are looking for and engage them in pricing discussions.
+Meet face-to-face or via webcam to understand what a customer is prepared to pay.
+This way, you can assess what in particular they are looking for and engage them in pricing discussions.

 Quoting a client with a live price will allow you to assess whether it is something they are likely to agree to.